GeotrekCE/Geotrek-admin/docs/install/import.rst

 When the import is done, you can check the Sensitivity module in Geotrek and you'll find data inside.

-It is also possible to import sensitive areas through commande line:
+It is also possible to import sensitive areas through command line:

 .. code-block :: bash